Taw Valley Brewery :: Devon :: Small batch craft beers hand made with care

 The brewery was a long-term ambition after years of home-brewing.

-Many of our recipes originated in this camper van brewery.
-Much time was spent hatching plans for a larger scale operation whilst testing out those early beers.
+Many of our recipes originated in this camper van brewery - a bit like Breaking Bad but with Crystal Malts.
+Much time was spent hatching plans for a larger scale operation whilst cooking up those early beers.

-With support from Historic England, we received planning and listed building permissions in January 2017 and work could then commence on the floor, walls, electrics and drainage.
+With support from Historic England, we received planning and listed building permissions in January 2017 and commenced works on the floor, walls, electrics and drainage.

 We also went shopping on ebay, picking up a mostly complete and well travelled set of English made brewing vessels from Simon in Bridport.
 Here he is rocking a coordinated jacket and beer barrel look, before waving us off on our way.